 The Navy Band Sea Chanters is the United States Navy’s official chorus.
 The ensemble performs a variety of music ranging from traditional choral music, including sea chanteys and patriotic fare, to opera, Broadway, and contemporary music.
-Under the leadership of Chief Petty Officer Adam Tyler, the Sea Chanters perform for the public throughout the United States.
+Under the leadership of Chief Musician Caroline Evans, the Sea Chanters perform for the public throughout the United States.
 At home in Washington, they perform for the president, vice president and numerous congressional, military and foreign dignitaries.
 In 1956, Lt.
 Harold Fultz, then the band’s assistant leader, organized a group from the Navy School of Music to sing chanteys and patriotic songs for the State of the Nation dinner.
 An immediate success, Adm.
 Arleigh Burke, then chief of naval operations, transferred them to the Navy Band, named them the Sea Chanters and tasked this all-male chorus with perpetuating the songs of the sea.
 In 1980, the group added women to their ranks and expanded their repertoire to include everything from Brahms to Broadway.

 The Sea Chanters are frequently found at the center of our most important national events, including inauguration day in 2009.
 They have played a vital role in comforting the nation in times of mourning, including appearances at memorials for the astronauts of the space shuttle Columbia and the presidential wreath laying ceremony at the United Airlines flight 93 crash site in Shanksville, Pa.
 Their performance of “Amazing Grace” for the National Day of Prayer and Remembrance at the National Cathedral in Washington after the events of 9/11 inspired all in attendance as well as a national television audience.
 In 2004, the chorus participated in former President Reagan’s funeral at the National Cathedral, and in 2007 performed in the U.S. Capitol’s rotunda as former President Ford was lying in state.
 The chorus was instrumental in the dedication ceremonies of the World War II memorials in Bedford, Va., and in Washington.
 In 1994, they provided music at the funeral of former President Nixon in Yorba Linda, Calif., and the interment of former first lady Jacqueline Kennedy Onassis at Arlington National Cemetery.